jerrycyip/evaluate-news-nlp/README.md

 # Project Instructions

 ## Project Description
-This project is part of Udacity's Front End Web Developer Nanodegree program.
+This is the fourth project for Udacity's Front End Web Developer Nanodegree program.
 The project requirements are to create a web tool that employs MeaningCloud's free APIs for Natural Language Processing (NLP) to analyze content from articles and blogs found on other websites.
 The motivation of the project is to further practice working with different environments and the many tools common in a front end role for developing, testing and deploying a production app, including the following:
 - Setting up Webpack
 - Sass styles
 - Webpack Loaders and Plugins